 So if you work from home and are able to carve out a space to call your office, do it.

 Where do you work?
-Tell me in the comments below or head over to Facebook and let me know.
+Tell me in the comments below or head over to the Campfire Club on Facebook and let me know.
 Feel free to share pictures of your space too.